MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/langchain.md

 ## Tracing

 You can use the tracing capabilities in Azure AI Foundry by creating a tracer.
 Logs are stored in Azure Application Insights and can be queried at any time using Azure Monitor or Azure AI Foundry portal.
-Each AI Hub has an Azure Application Insights created for you.
+Each AI Hub has an Azure Application Insights associated with it.

 ### Get your instrumentation connection string